Optimization-AI/SogCLR/README.md

 # SogCLR [![pdf](https://img.shields.io/badge/Arxiv-pdf-orange.svg?style=flat)](https://arxiv.org/pdf/2202.12387.pdf)

 This is the official implementation of the paper "**Provable Stochastic Optimization for Global Contrastive Learning: Small Batch Does Not Harm Performance**".
 Our algorithm can train self-supervised models with smaller batch sizes.
-The code can be run on TPU or GPU.
+The code can be run on TPUs or GPUs.

 Requirements
 ---